 Before we head towards Scrum practices, let’s understand what Scrum is and the Scrum team.
 Scrum is an agile way to manage a project.
 Agile software development with Scrum is frequently seen as a methodology; yet rather than review Scrum as methodology, consider it a framework for dealing with a managing Process.

-Scrum depends on a self-organizing, cross-functional team (a team is cross functional, which means everybody is expected to take a feature from thought to implementation).
-The scrum team is self-organizing where there is no whole team of leaders who decides which individual will do which task or how an issue will be solved.
+Scrum depends on a self-organizing, cross-functional team (a team is cross-functional, which means everybody is expected to take a feature from thought to implementation).
+The scrum team is self-organizing where there is no whole team of leaders who decide which individual will do which task or how an issue will be solved.
 Those are issues that are decided by the team on a whole.

 The Scrum Processes:

 - Each iteration of a scrum is known as Sprint.

 - The product backlog is a list where all details are entered to get the end product.

 - During each Sprint, top things of Product backlog are chosen and transformed into Sprint backlog.

 - Team deals with the characterized sprint backlog.

 - Team checks for the day by day work.